Presidency of Abraham Lincoln: Foreign policy

-Lincoln named his main political rival William H. Seward as Secretary of State, and left most diplomatic issues in his portfolio.
-However, Lincoln did select some of the top diplomats as part of his patronage policy.
-He also closely watched the handling of the Trent Affair in late 1861 to make sure there was no escalation into a war with Britain.
+Lincoln named his main political rival William H. Seward as Secretary of State and left most diplomatic issues in his portfolio.
+Lincoln selected some top diplomats as part of his patronage policy.
+He closely watched the handling of the Trent Affair in late 1861 to make sure it did not escalate into a war with Britain.
 Seward's main role was to keep Britain and France from supporting the Confederacy.
 He was successful after indicating to London and Paris that Washington would declare war on them if they supported Richmond.

 The U.S. and the CSA both recognized the vital importance of foreign powers, as a European intervention could greatly aid the Confederate cause, much as French intervention in the American Revolutionary War had helped the United States gain its independence.
 At the start of the war, Russia was the lone great power to support the Union, while the other European powers had varying degrees of sympathy for the Confederacy.
-Washington's policy was a success: all foreign nations were officially neutral throughout the Civil War, and none recognized the Confederacy.
+Washington's policy was a success: all foreign nations remained officially neutral throughout the Civil War, and none recognized the Confederacy.

-Although they remained out of the war, the European powers, especially France and Britain, factored into the American Civil War in various ways.
+Although they did not join the war, the European powers, especially France and Britain, factored into the American Civil War in various ways.
 European leaders saw the division of the United States as having the potential to eliminate, or at least greatly weaken, a growing rival.
 They looked for ways to exploit the inability of the U.S. to enforce the Monroe Doctrine.
 Spain invaded the Dominican Republic in 1861, while France established a puppet regime in Mexico.
-However, many in Europe also hoped for a quick end to the civil war, for both humanitarian purposes and due to the economic disruption caused by the war.
+However, many in Europe also hoped for a quick end to the Civil War, for both humanitarian purposes and because of the economic disruption caused by the war.

 Lincoln's foreign policy was deficient in 1861 in terms of appealing to European public opinion.
 The European aristocracy (the dominant class in every major country) was "absolutely gleeful in pronouncing the American debacle as proof that the entire experiment in popular government had failed."
-Diplomats had to explain that United States was not committed to the ending of slavery, and instead they repeated legalistic arguments about the unconstitutionality of secession.
+Diplomats had to explain that the United States was not committed to the ending of slavery, and instead they repeated legalistic arguments about the unconstitutionality of secession.
 Confederate spokesmen, on the other hand, were much more successful by ignoring slavery and instead focusing on their struggle for liberty, their commitment to free trade, and the essential role of cotton in the European economy.
 However, the Confederacy's hope that cotton exports would compel European interference did not come to fruition, as Britain found alternative sources of cotton and experienced economic growth in industries that did not rely on cotton.
 Though the issuance of the Emancipation Proclamation did not immediately end the possibility of European intervention, it rallied European public opinion to the Union by adding abolition as a Union war goal.
 Any chance of a European intervention in the war ended with the Union victories at Gettysburg and Vicksburg, as European leaders came to believe that the Confederate cause was doomed.